 Specifically, the recipe uses a ground flaxseed egg, nut milk, and sugars that are vegan and free of bone char.

-They are even lower in oil than most pumpkin bar or pumpkin cake recipes, with only 2 tbsp of olive oil used, and 2 tbsp of apple sauce providing the additional moisture needed.
+They are even lower in oil than most pumpkin bar or pumpkin cake recipes, with only 2 tablespoon of olive oil used, and 2 tablespoon of apple sauce providing the additional moisture needed.

 The frosting has fat, though, in the form of vegan butter.
 It is a traditional sugar-based frosting made to taste like cream cheese without dairy with the use of a secret trick - apple cider vinegar, just one teaspoon gives the frosting the bite of traditional cream cheese.